EMERGING ISSUES | AVIAN INFLUENZA | EVENTS | CONTACT

 THE PROBLEM

-People who work in agriculture are 7 times more likely to die on the job than the average U.S. worker.
-There are inadequate numbers of safety consultants to assist farmers in making their farms safer.
+People who work in agriculture are 5 times more likely to die on the job than the average U.S. worker.
+Inadequate numbers of safety consultants exist to help farmers and ranchers address the unique risks they face in their work.

 In pilot research, farmers expressed willingness to make changes to behavior and operations if given advice from their local fire department.